apache/tvm-rfcs/rfcs/0080-llvm-target.md

 # Summary

-1. Enapsulate all information related to a compilation target in LLVM into a single object `LLVMTarget`.
+Enapsulate all information related to a compilation target in LLVM into a single object `LLVMTarget`.
 Make creation of this object a prerequisite for using any LLVM facilities (e.g. optimizations, code generation, etc.).

-2. Extend the `llvm` target in TVM to contain LLVM flags, use `LLVMTarget` to save/restore LLVM's command line options based on the flags contained in the `llvm` target.
+This will allow extending the `llvm` target in TVM to contain LLVM flags.
+The `LLVMTarget` would them be used to save/restore LLVM's command line options based on the flags contained in the `llvm` target.

 # Motivation